 Unfortunately, living in the UK means that we are subjected to rain.
 And lots of it.

-But worry not – we are here to put the record straight.
+But worry not – we are here to put the record straight about electric cars and rain.

 When talking about water and electric systems together, you instantly start to fret about the dangers.
 So, it’s only human nature to worry about if the rain will negatively impact your EV charging.
 Fear of electrocution, or damage to your EV or the charger itself, are prime examples that come straight to mind.

 However, when it boils down to EV charging in the rain, you don’t have to worry.
-With all properly installed, manufactured and regulatory-compliant electric vehicle charging equipment, such as dedicated home chargers and public charging stations, there are no risks attached to charging your EV in the rain.
-So, come rain or shine, you can charge your EV.
+With all properly installed, manufactured and regulatory-compliant electric vehicle charging equipment, such as dedicated home chargers and public charging stations, there are no risks attached to charging your EV in the rain – so you can charge your EV come rain or shine.

-In fact, official electric vehicle chargers are manufactured to withstand almost all weather conditions.
+In fact, dedicated electric vehicle chargers are manufactured to withstand almost all weather conditions, making EV chargers entirely waterproof.
 Made from water-resistant materials and with high IP Ratings, you can be sure your EV charger has safety and longevity in mind.

 Without getting too technical, an Ingress Protection rating (IP rating), in this instance, is how well the EV charger is protected from external elements – think dust particles and water.
 In terms of what the ratings mean, you need to pay attention to the numbers.

-The first number of the IP rating is to do with solids (dust particles or dirt), ranging from 1-6, with six being the highest.
+The first number of the IP rating has to do with solids (dust particles or dirt), ranging from 1 to 6, with 6 being the highest.
 The second number is related to liquids (including rainwater) and is on a scale of 1-8, with 8 being the highest rating.

 It’s important to note that the standard IP ratings for EV chargers at Level 2 (fast chargers rated at 7.4kW) are IP54 and IP55.
 Ratings of 8 are usually given to objects that can be submerged in water for long periods of time, which home EV chargers do not need.
 All in all, as long as the charger you use is rated IP54 or IP55, you can relax knowing that your unit is protected from water ingress.